jeandiogo/locker/README.md

 Lock/unlock operations are independent from open/close operations.
 If you want to open a lockfile, you need to use "fstream" or "fopen" methods, and close the file before uncloking it.
 If you prefer, instead of manually opening a lockfile, use the functions this library provides to perform exclusive read and exclusive write, which are process-safe but still not thread-safe.
 It is your responsability to handle race conditions among threads that have opened a file locked by their parent.

-Finally, it may be a good practice to create separate lockfiles for each file you intend to use.
-This will prevent losing the lock in case you need to erase a file and recreate it before any other process can reach to it.
-For example: to exclusively open "a.txt", lock the file "a.txt.lock" (be consistent with the name of the lockfiles throughout your programs).
+Finally, if you delete a locked file, you will lose the lock.
+So it may be a good practice to create separate lockfiles for each file you intend to use (e.g. to exclusively open "a.txt", lock the file "a.txt.lock").
+This will prevent you from losing the lock in case you need to erase and recreate the file without losing the lock to other processes.
+Do not forget to be consistent with the name of the lockfiles throughout your programs.

 *When compiling with g++ use the flag "-std=c++2a" (available in GCC 7.0 or later).*